the-isf-academy/lab-bank/README.md

 ## Use classes

+- Run `central.py`
-- in Python shell, have students:
+- In Python shell, have students instantiate, interact with classes
-  - Instantiate classes.
+- Write another script that plays with classes using loops

 ## Anatomy of a class